 ---|

-When Southern Resident killer whales can’t find enough to eat, they must burn their own fat, thereby increasing circulation of harmful pollutants picked up from the Salish Sea and elsewhere.
-Science suggests that poorer body condition increases the orcas’ vulnerability to disease and hinders reproduction.
-The Toxics in Fish Vital Sign raises concern over the presence of human-made contaminants throughout the food web.
+When Southern Resident killer whales lack food, they burn their own fat, thereby increasing circulation of harmful pollutants picked up from the Salish Sea and elsewhere.
+Poorer body condition increases the orcas’ vulnerability to disease, hinders reproduction, and is linked to lower survival rates.

 Indicator Targets

-The following organizations monitor killer whales in Puget Sound:
+The following U.S. organizations monitor killer whales in Puget Sound: